 If the required drug is expensive, consider contacting the company for discounts.

-I have seen companies and organizations able to assist in lowering high priced drugs.
+I have also seen companies and organizations able to assist in lowering high priced drugs.